Ten Steps to Stop Procrastination

 Don’t just write something down for the purpose of putting something on paper.

-KEYPOINT: Establish a plan that will help you achieve your goal.
+Legend Point: Establish a solid plan that will help you achieve your outcome.

-KEYPOINT: Don’t *overplan* or you will be inclined to procrastinate because the plan will seem so detailed and overwhelming.
+Legend Point: Don’t *over-plan* or you will be inclined to procrastinate because the plan will seem so detailed and overwhelming.

 Before time gets away from you, do at least one of the things on the top of your list so that you feel more productive and accomplished.